 Built in the 18th century, this monument displays a blend of Hindu Rajput architecture and Mughal traditions.

 Hardly a 30-minute drive from Jaipur will land you in the serene surroundings of Gatore ki Chhatriyan, the majestic mausoleum complex of the royals of Rajasthan.
-Located in the foothills of Nahargarh (Tiger) fort, this place displays a remarkable blend of Hindu Rajput architecture and Mughal traditions, which is renowned globally.
+Located in the foothills of Nahargarh (Tiger) fort, this place displays a remarkable blend of Rajput architecture and Mughal traditions, which is renowned globally.
 If you are looking for a picturesque background for Instagram worthy pictures, then this is an ideal location for you to visit.

 Legacy of Rajputana royals set in stone

 The mausoleum derives its name from the umbrella-like (chhatri) structure of the cenotaphs, which is the final resting place of several famous royals of Rajasthan, including Maharaja Sawai Jai Singh, the founder of Jaipur.
 Built in the 18th century, the edifice of this monument has a cenotaph for each of the maharajas cremated here, engraved with beautiful Rajasthani carvings.

 The huge platform, which can be reached via steps, is covered by nets carved out of stone.
 Beautiful pillars are located towards the centre upon which the umbrella-like structure is built.
 Among the three primary square-like structures, one of the squares houses the majestic tomb of Maharaja Sawai Jai Singh covered by 20 umbrella-like structure.
 This tomb displays an abundance of craft embodiments ranging from warfare to hunting.